 Consider the following warning signs before you label a person as a full-blown narcissist.

-- They are chronically dissatisfied, bored, or constantly moving the finish line
+- Chronically dissatisfied, bored, or constantly moving the finish line

 - Strong sense of entitlement